COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

       When they log in with the incorrect account details

-      AND this attempt is NOT less than 3
+      AND this attempt is less than 3

       Then they are NOT taken to the home page and a message prompts them to re-enter their details OR create an account if they don't already have one